sclorg/django-ex/README.md

 ### Automatic test execution

 The sample application code and templates in this repository contain scripts that automatically execute tests via the postCommit hook.
 These tests assume that they are being executed against a local test sqlite database.
-If alternate database credentials are supplied to the build, the tests could make undesireable changes to that database.
+If alternate database credentials are supplied to the build, the tests could make undesirable changes to that database.

 ## Local development